The Duchess of Kent Children's Hospital at Sandy Bay

-The Duchess of Kent Children's Hospital at Sandy Bay (大口環根德公爵夫人兒童醫院) is a pediatric hospital in Sandy Bay on Hong Kong Island in Hong Kong.
+The Duchess of Kent Children's Hospital at Sandy Bay (大口環根德公爵夫人兒童醫院) is a paediatric hospital in Sandy Bay on Hong Kong Island in Hong Kong.

-The hospital is currently the only specialist pediatric hospital in Hong Kong.
-Founded in 1955 by the Society for the Relief of Disabled Children, it provides specialist services in pediatric orthopedics, spinal surgery, pediatric neurology, developmental pediatrics and pediatric dental surgery while also providing treatment, rehabilitative services and accommodation for patients over 18 years old, specifically orthopedic patients with spinal problems.
+For decades before the opening of the Hong Kong Children's Hospital in 2018 the hospital was the only specialist paediatric hospital in Hong Kong.
+Founded in 1955 by the Society for the Relief of Disabled Children, it provides specialist services in paediatric orthopaedics, spinal surgery, paediatric neurology, developmental paediatrics and paediatric dental surgery while also providing treatment, rehabilitative services and accommodation for patients over 18 years old, specifically orthopaedic patients with spinal problems.